 People live in the present, and have direct knowledge only of the present and of our own life times.

 - That has a tendency to make us think that what we know is ‘the norm’, and to not question many aspects of what we see around us.
-Sort of like a fish in water – does it know it’s in water, and what other environments there might be?
+Sort of like a fish in water – does it know it’s in water, and what other environments might there be?

 - We also have a tendency to judge the ‘now’ as being better, more informed, than what has gone before.
 We see this around us in the condemnation of people of the past by evaluating them by today’s standards – and miss the fact that people of the future will do the same with us.